biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 <br> <br> <br>

-[^1]: As it is in some ways a dialect of R, the *tidyverse* can cause confusion and make it seem like there is even more to learn, because base R can't be fully ignored.
-Its rapid development in the past few years has also meant that in some cases, a function you learned is no longer recommended or --more rarely-- supported a year or so later.
+[^1]: As it is in some ways a dialect of R, the *tidyverse* can cause confusion ("tidy evaluation" in particular) and can sometimes make it seem like there is just more to learn -- because base R can't be fully ignored.
+Its rapid development has also meant that in some cases, new functions and approaches are already retired/soft-deprecated a few years later.

 [^2]: You can check which version of R you are running by typing [`sessionInfo()`](https://rdrr.io/r/utils/sessionInfo.html).
 You can also check directly how strings are read by default with [`default.stringsAsFactors()`](https://rdrr.io/r/base/data.frame.html).
 To avoid conversion to factors, specify `stringsAsFactors = FALSE` in your [`read.table()`](https://rdrr.io/r/utils/read.table.html) / [`read.delim()`](https://rdrr.io/r/utils/read.table.html) function call.